The complete guide to corporate mileage reimbursement

 Pros and cons of car allowance

 Just like all business expenditures, it’s worth weighing up the pros and cons to dishing out car allowance.
-With that being said, here are some of the advantages and disadvantages.

-The Pros of a car allowance
+The pros of a car allowance

-A car allowance is relatively easy to set up and calculate, as mentioned above.
-A major benefit of car allowance is that it is easier for employees and can help save time.
-The setup of said system is straightforward and once in place, you can simply add and remove car allowances as and when needed.
+• It’s easier for employees and can help save time.
+The setup of a car allowance system is straightforward and once in place, you can simply add and remove car allowances as and when needed.

-The Cons of a car allowance
+The cons of a car allowance

-Setting a car allowance amount might be more challenging when it comes to your individual employees.
+• Setting a car allowance amount might be more challenging when it comes to your individual employees.
 Some may be deserving of more allowance but at the same time, you want to ensure fairness for everyone within the organization.

-Not all employees will need a car, and those that do may vary greatly in the mileage needed for work.
+• Not all employees will need a car, and those that do may vary greatly in the mileage needed for work.
 It’s finding that happy medium that can often be the difficulty.
 Keeping your workforce happy and, more importantly, valued is critical.
 Without it, you may find your staff are more inclined to leave—which isn’t great for business.

 Is car allowance taxable?